PanfengZhang/adw/README.md

 # Angular distance weighting (adw)

-Gridding the irregularly-spaced data onto a regular latitude-longitude grid by weighting each station according to its distance and angle from the center of a search radius
+The irregularly-spaced data are gridded onto a regular latitude-longitude grid by weighting each station according to its distance and angle from the center of a search radius

-# reference
+# Reference

 Caesar, J., L. Alexander, and R. Vose, 2006: Large-scale changes in observed daily maximum and minimum temperatures: Creation and analysis